We love our amazing staff as moms, teachers, friends and all around talented, special human beings!!

 After several years of teaching in public schools she stumbled upon Wildflowers Studio with her two children and instantly fell in love with the studio’s philosophy of learning.
 To Liz, Wildflowers is a breath of fresh air.
 As an art teacher it had always been her goal that stepping into the art room would be like the very moment when Dorothy realizes she is not in Kansas anymore, stepping out of the doldrums of black and white academia and seeing all of the colors in between.

-Liz has devoted countless hours to help Wildflowers grow and is now our STUDIO MANAGER!
+Liz has devoted countless hours to help Wildflowers grow as a teacher and STUDIO MANAGER.
 She is very excited to be facilitating open studio times, birthday parties, school-aged Art Lab classes , drop and shop workshops, and Make and Sip (grown-up) sessions..

 Aimee spent her childhood playing in Vermont and chose to stay and raise her own two young boys.
 She holds a Bachelor’s Degree in Early Childhood Education from the University of Vermont.
 Prior to her degree, many years of caring for local families and children sparked a love for children and a drive to seek a career path in education.